casdoor/casdoor-website/docs/organization/overview.md

 In the configuration of [applications](/docs/application/config) and [providers](/docs/provider/overview), selecting an organization is important, as it determines whether users can access the application using specific providers.

+The organization's display name (or name if no display name is set) is used as the issuer identifier in TOTP authenticator apps.
+This helps users identify accounts when managing multiple TOTP entries.

 You can also set up LDAP in Casdoor.
 For more details, please see the [LDAP](/docs/ldap/overview) documentation.

 Casdoor provides multiple password storage algorithms that can be selected on the organization edit page.
 New organizations use bcrypt by default for secure password hashing.